archiverjs/node-archiver/README.md

 ]);
 ```

+For more detail on this feature, please see [BULK.md](https://github.com/ctalkington/node-archiver/blob/master/BULK.md).

 #### file(filepath, data)

-Appends a file given its filepath.
-Uses a lazystream wrapper to prevent issues with open file limits.
+Appends a file given its filepath using a lazystream wrapper to prevent issues with open file limits.
 When the instance has received, processed, and emitted the file, the `entry` event is fired.

 ```js
 archive.file('mydir/file.txt', { name:'file.txt' });